Horostat 1.0 ReadMe.

 Planet search accuracy is rounded to the degree for the inner planets and up to 4 decimal places for the outer ones, for example: the horizon passes through 1 degree in four minutes, but Pluto may take years, so more decimal places increases Plutos search accuracy to within days.
 When searching for the beginning or end of an aspect, or a planet in a given sign, the search may stop when the planet leaves the aspect or sign even though the planet may return shortly while the aspects are still in influence. (it happens).
 And it shows no indication, so be aware that although this program does reveal many possibilities, you may confidently indulge suspicions that it does not hit them all.

 - Horostat's ephemeris is from the book: Astronomical Formulae for Calculators, fourth edition, by Jean Meeus, published by Willmann-Bell inc. 1988

 - The statistics are from: A Primer of Statistics For Non-Statisticians, by Abraham N. Franzblau, published by Harcourt, Brace & World, Inc. 1958.

-- Programming advised by Larry Martin, Mendocino ROP.
+- Programming advised by Larry Martin (he wont admit it), Mendocino ROP.
 Using Think Pascal 4.0. on a 68k mac and Mac plus (@ a blazeing 15 hertz, Yow!!).